ruilobos/Simple-Mooc/README.md

 # Simplemooc
 Simplemooc is a platform for online courses.

-This is a web application project that allows the user to create a report on a specific cryptocurrency.
-The application collects a variety of information and compiles it into a single report.

-In the user area, reports of various cryptocurrencies can be saved.
-And the information in these reports will be updated automatically.
+This project aims to develop an online course platform.

+Platform features:

+- Administrative area, in which the courses will be created and inserted the didactic material, such as videos and documents.
+- Student area being possible to view the enrolled courses;
+- Doubts forum for each course;

-Technical information
+Technical Features:

-- Language used in the Back-End: Python
+- Back-End language: Python;
 - Framework: Django;
-- Use of APIs to collect information;
-- Fornt-End: JavaScript, HTML and CSS;
 - Database: SQLite;
+- Integration with YouTube via API;
+- Front-End: JavaScript, HTML, CSS;